-This registered charity encourages the use and scientific understanding of acupuncture within medicine.
-Members are regulated healthcare professionals who carry out acupuncture as part of their practice.
+A registered charity which encourages the use and scientific understanding of acupuncture within medicine.
+Members are regulated healthcare professionals who offer acupuncture as part of their practice.

-Your teacher will probably ask you to perform some simple movements before guiding your body as you move to relieve tension.
-Sessions can be provided on a one-to-one or in groups.
+During a class, your teacher will probably ask you to perform some simple movements before guiding your body as you move to relieve tension.
+Sessions can be one-to-one or in groups.
 You can read more about what happens during lessons and how they can benefit you here.

-Evidence from one scientific study of fewer than 100 people indicated that the Alexander Technique may help to relieve symptoms of Parkinson’s, including pain, tremor, depression, and speech and balance problems.
-However, this study has not been repeated.
+There’s evidence from one scientific study of fewer than 100 people that the Alexander technique may help to relieve symptoms of Parkinson’s, including pain, speech, tremor, depression and balance.

-Teachers of the Alexander Technique are not regulated by the government, but they can register with the Complementary and Natural Healthcare Council.
+Alexander technique teachers aren’t statutorily regulated but may register with the Complementary and Natural Healthcare Council.